Skip to main content

 You may be asked to discuss an unfamiliar score, recording, text or analytical prompt, or to talk about music, composers, genres, performance choices or compositions mentioned in your application.

 We recommend practising aloud.
-A good answer usually starts with evidence — a feature in the score, recording, harmony, texture, rhythm, context or notation — and then turns that evidence into an argument.
+A good answer usually starts with evidence, a feature in the score, recording, harmony, texture, rhythm, context or notation, and then turns that evidence into an argument.

 The strongest preparation is not memorising scripts.
 It is being able to change your mind when an interviewer gives you a new angle.

-Practise with realistic questions from our free Music mock interview bank.
+Practise with realistic questions from our free mock interview question bank.

 Free Mock Questions